Enema of the State: Commercial performance

-The major-label debut sold strongly and nearly four times as fast as Dude Ranch, and shipped gold to stores, unlike its predecessor, which took seven months to achieve that certification.
-Enema of the State went platinum in October 1999 and went triple platinum in January 2000; in February 2001, the album was certified five times platinum in the United States by the Recording Industry Association of America.
+Enema of the State became a smash hit, and became MCA's biggest album of 1999.
+It sold strongly and nearly four times as fast as Dude Ranch, and shipped gold to stores, which meant that retailers had placed advance orders for more than 500,000 copies by the album's release.
+Its predecessor took seven months to achieve that certification.
+According to MCA, Enema of the State first achieved commercial momentum in Italy before breaking more broadly in other international markets.
+The album enjoyed a lengthy domestic run on the Billboard 200, remaining on the chart for 86 weeks, including five weeks in which it sold more than 100,000 copies.
+The LP went platinum in October 1999 and went triple platinum in January 2000; in February 2001, the album was certified five times platinum in the United States by the Recording Industry Association of America.
 The record performed well in international markets as well.
 Enema of the State went quadruple platinum in Canada and triple platinum in Australia.
 It peaked at number seven on the Canadian Albums Chart, but peaked the highest worldwide on the New Zealand Albums Chart (number two), where it was certified double platinum.
 It was also certified double platinum in Italy, platinum in the United Kingdom, and gold in six other territories (Austria, Germany, Indonesia, Mexico, the Philippines, and Switzerland).
 In Europe, the album sold over one million copies.
-To further promote Enema of the State, the trio made a cameo appearance in American Pie, a teen comedy released several weeks following the album release.
-Hoppus, DeLonge and Barker appear in a scene in which they are interrupted rehearsing to see a webcast on a computer.
-Music from Enema of the State was also used in the film and on its soundtrack.
-The cameo appearance was well-received, with New Yorks Nitsuh Abebe commending the common sensibility and humor between the two: "green grass, sun, swimming pools, teen boys obsessed with and mildly terrified by sex, jokes about having sex with things that are not other humans, and a healthy side of toilet-oriented gags."
+Enema of the State also benefited from the growing influence of the Internet; it became one of the top-selling albums through online retailers.

 As of 2016, Enema of the State remains the highest seller in the band's catalogue, moving 4.6 million units to date in the U.S., according to Nielsen SoundScan.